Master of Pharmacy (MPharm)

 MPharm course code is B230

-Please note institution code for Medway School of Pharmacy is M62 (University of Kent and University of Greenwich have different institution codes).
+Please note the institution code for Medway School of Pharmacy is M62 (University of Kent and University of Greenwich have different institution codes).

 Innovative new teaching facilities including clinical skills laboratory, an extensive network of teacher practitioners (seconded at least two days per week), leading edge research academics, and a programme which is based on a three-pronged thematic model integrated around selected body systems.

 The school obtained full accreditation from the Royal Pharmaceutical Society of Great Britain (RPSGB) in June 2008 and is now recognised as an established School of Pharmacy.